 FORENSIC PSYCHOLOGY AT TAMU

 The doctoral program in clinical psychology at TAMU does not offer specific research and training tracks but there are various emphasis areas that graduate students can pursue, including forensic psychology.
-In addition to the forensic research conducted in Dr. Edens’ lab (described below), several other faculty have research interests relevant to the legal system, such as interests in personality and externalizing behavior problems (Morey, Balsis, Donnellan), malingering and response distortion (Morey), and adult and adolescent substance use (Morey, Fields).
-Practicum training at TAMU may involve the opportunity to provide clinical services in local jail and probation settings and (occasionally) juvenile justice settings.
+In addition to the forensic research conducted in Dr. Edens’ lab (described below), several other faculty have research interests relevant to the legal system, such as interests in personality and externalizing behavior problems (Morey, Balsis), malingering and response distortion (Morey), and adult and adolescent substance use (Fields, Morey).
+Practicum training at TAMU may involve the opportunity to provide clinical services in local jail and juvenile justice settings.
 Graduate students also conduct mental health evaluations of public safety job applicants (e.g., police, jail staff) through our in-house Psychology Clinic.
-Elective coursework on forensic psychology is offered at the graduate level and students frequently have the opportunity to teach undergraduate courses on psychology and law.
+Elective coursework on clinical psychology and law is offered at the graduate level and students frequently have the opportunity to teach undergraduate courses on forensic psychology.
 Outside the Psychology Department, numerous other TAMU faculty have interests in a broad range of (non-psychology) forensic topics, including entomology, DNA/genetics, pathobiology, and paleopathology.

 - Forensic Psychology